-Your aerial journey begins with learning some basic poses low to the ground, so don’t be intimidated!
+Your aerial journey begins with the basics, working low to the ground.
 Some students may benefit from taking Aerial Fitness or Aerial Yoga prior to Level 1; for others Level 1 is an appropriate starting place.
-The instructor works with you to ensure you move at a pace that is best for you, and you’ll get your own personal skill sheets to track your progress from class to class.

-If you’ve done yoga, many of the poses will be familiar, although modified to incorporate the hammock.
+If you’ve done yoga, many of the aerial yoga poses will be familiar.
 If you’re not currently practicing yoga, don’t worry–the instructor demonstrates each pose, and circulates through the room to assist you.
-We teach a Vinyasa style flow at a medium pace, incorporating both strengthening poses and lengthening stretches.
+We teach a medium paced flow class appropriate for most levels, incorporating both strengthening poses and lengthening stretches.
 And the gently suspended Savasana is sure to leave you very relaxed.

 Aerial yoga can also be arranged as a private group class, or individual lesson.
 It’s a great activity to try with friends or co-workers.

 Prerequisites: Familiarity with yoga is helpful but not required.
-You should be comfortable coming to seated on the floor from standing and vice versa.
 PREREGISTRATION ONLINE IS REQUIRED FOR AERIAL YOGA DUE TO THE LIMITED NUMBER OF HAMMOCKS.

-If you are interested in aerial arts, but feeling your level of fitness isn’t quite there yet — or you are currently training in aerial arts but feel you’ve hit a plateau, this class is a great way to meet your goals in a fun, challenging, and positive environment!
-Everything can be modified to your level.
-For example, you can do a pull up type exercise with your feet still on the foot, lifting as much weight as you’re able to into your arms with your feet still partially touching the floor.
+If you are interested in aerial arts, but feeling your level of fitness isn’t quite there yet — or you are currently training but feel you’ve hit a plateau, this class is a great way to meet your goals in a fun, yet challenging environment!
+Moves can be modified to your level.
+For example, you can do a pull up type exercise with your feet still on the floor, lifting as much weight as you’re able to into your arms.
 No Prerequisites